 New Zealand is pristine.
-A $100 fine for public littering helps keep it that way.
-New Zealand has over the years quietly become a hotspot for adventurous travelers of all ages.
+New Zealand has over the years quietly become a hotspot for adventurous travellers of all ages.
 It offers some of the best skiing in the Southern Hemisphere particularly on the South Island with an impressive mountain range referred to as “The Southern Alps”.
-The vast range of outdoor activities, from canyoning and caving to heli-skiing and bungee jumping, is anchored in natural surroundings that not even a postcard photo could do justice.
+The vast range of outdoor activities, from canyoning and caving to heli skiing and bungee jumping, is anchored in natural surroundings that not even a postcard photo could do justice.
 You simply have to see it to believe it.

 For the first time, Snowminds now offers you the opportunity to become a ski instructor or snowboard instructor in New Zealand and work for the season through a special partnership with The Remarkables resort.
 If you already have teaching experience, you can check out our jobs for experienced ski instructors in New Zealand.